nickyiliwang0000/h/css/icons.md

 ![Font Awesome documentation of icon types](https://hychalknotes.s3.amazonaws.com/font-awesome-doc.png)

-Using the Font Awesome [documentation](https://fontawesome.com/icons), add the correct icons to [this file](https://hychalknotes.s3.amazonaws.com/font-awesome-with-css.html).
-Then add the correct icons and make them all the right colors.
+Using the Font Awesome [documentation](https://fontawesome.com/icons), add the correct icons to [this file](https://hychalknotes.s3.amazonaws.com/font-awesome-with-css.html) and change their colors.
 Icons can be styled just like any other element.

-### Font Awesome with JS and SVG
-Head on over to [Font Awesome's Get Started page](https://fontawesome.com/get-started) and select the `JS & SVG` tab.

-Download and open this file [this file](https://hychalknotes.s3.amazonaws.com/font-awesome-with-js-and-svg.html) and replace the script tag with the most current one from the Font Awesome website.
-Then follow the instructions in the file.
-Icons can be styled just like any other element, but SVGs have special properties.

-Note that you'll be putting the Font Awesome script in the **head** of your document.

 ## Accessibility and icons
 Screen readers and other assistive technologies are able to read icons.
 Using the `aria-hidden` attribute we can define which icons should be read out and which ones should be ignored.
 If `aria-hidden` is set to true, screen readers will know to skip the element.
 If an icon is used for decorative purposes, we most likely do not want it to be read out by screen readers, so we will want to add `aria-hidden="true"` to our `i` element.